kyle-import/OpenMine/README.md

 ### Information
-A simple python account checker for python using their new API.
+OpenMine will check if all the account credentials (email:password) provided are valid or invalid for Minecraft.

-OpenMine, a fork of Minecraft Account Checker, implements support for checking/using HTTP or HTTPS proxies and saving Minecraft account usernames while utilizing a user-friendly CLI.
+OpenMine, a fork of Minecraft Account Checker, implements preliminary support for
+- Checking/using HTTP or HTTPS proxies
+- Saving Minecraft account usernames
+- User-friendly CLI.

+# Current issues
+- Need a lot of cleanup + more stable CLI updates that don't rely on tick-based updating.
+- Ratelimited proxies will be reused because we can't understand how to properly detect when a proxy is ratelimited by Mojang's API (we'll fix it soon)

 ### Usage
 1. Load your combos inside of 'combo.txt'
-2. Load your proxy list inside of 'proxies.txt' *optional
+2. **(optional)** Load your proxy list inside of 'proxies.txt'
 3. Run python script.py
 4. Enter threads
 5. Sit back and relax, all valid account credentials will be outputted to Valid.txt